 Cool Reception was one of Nearctic’s fastest, but unfortunately ill-fated, of all his get.
 Out of the great broodmare Windy Answer by Windfields (the stallion), Cool Reception was a bright red chestnut with a wide blaze and one white sock on his left hind leg.
 He was the champion two year old in Canada after winning the Coronation Futurity, Cup And Saucer Stakes, Summer Stakes and Carlton Stakes.
 As a three year old he took the Fort Lauderdale Stakes and Marine Stakes before his entry in the 1967 Belmont Stakes against the great Damascus.

 Cool Reception had the future legend beaten coming down the Belmont home straight, when he broke his right front foreleg two hundred yards from the finish line.
-The courageous colt finished the race on the severely damaged leg in second place to Damascus, but had to be humanly euthanized as there was no way to save him.
+The courageous colt finished the race on the severely damaged leg in second place to Damascus.
+Following a successful operation to repair the damaged limb, Cool Reception panicked when he saw the cast and broke his leg in different spot and had to be humanly euthanized as there was no way to save him.
 His tragic passing was a severe loss to breeding because both his sire and dam lines were noted as top sire producing families.

 Nearctic was also the sire of Canadian Hall of Fame member Langcrest as well as multi stakes winners Bye And Near, Arctic Blizzard, Arctic Hills, Coco La Terreur, Fire ‘N Desire, Holarctic, James Bay, Cool Moon, North Sea, Pierlou, Briartic and Explodent.
 The latter two, and also stakes placed Police Car, went on to become sires of important stakes winners in North America.